-Having to remember and enter passwords is annoying for everyone, but they are necessary to prevent unauthorised access to your computer, email, website and other accounts.
+Passwords are necessary to prevent unauthorised access to your computer, email, website and other accounts.
 If your password falls into the wrong hands it could affect more people than just you.

 If you have access to personal data, especially sensitive data, it could be stolen and used for identity theft or blackmail.
 You could potentially incur penalties under the Data Protection Act if you have not taken appropriate steps to ensure security.

-It is vital that you keep your passwords safe.
+You must keep your passwords safe.

 Choose passwords that:

-- are memorable to you only
+- are memorable to only you

 - are over 12 characters long (these are harder for hackers and computer programs to crack)